VSCodeVim/Vim/README.md

 #### How to use easymotion

-Easymotion is based on [easymotion-vim](https://github.com/easymotion/vim-easymotion) To activate easymotion, you need to make sure that `easymotion` is set to `true` in settings.json.
+Easymotion is based on [easymotion-vim](https://github.com/easymotion/vim-easymotion).
+To activate easymotion, you need to make sure that `easymotion` is set to `true` in settings.json.

-Now that easymotion is active, you can initiate motions using the following commands.
-Once you initiate the motion, text decorators will be displayed and you can press the keys displayed to jump to that position. `leader` is configurable and is `\` by default.
+Once easymotion is active, you can initiate motions using the following commands.
+After you initiate the motion, text decorators/markers will be displayed and you can press the keys displayed to jump to that position. `leader` is configurable and is `\` by default.

 Motion Command | Description
 ---|--------